NeutroniumCore/Neutronium/Documentation/Content/Knockout_Binding.md

 ```HTML
 <button data-bind="command: $data.RemoveSkill"></button>
 ```
-By default the comand will be called if CanExceute is true on click with element context as command argument.
+By default the command will be called if CanExecute is true on click with element context as command argument.

 ## Bind to a Command with custom binding :
 ```HTML
 <button data-bind="command: $data.RemoveSkill"></button>
 ```
-The comand will be called if CanExcecute is true on click with element context as command argument.
+The command will be called if CanExecute is true on click with element context as command argument.

 ## Bind to a Command with custom binding on different event: